vidushi09/vidushi09/README.md

 # VIDUSHI SHARMA
-## I edit text files for a living
+## I edit code files for a living

 - 👋 Hi, I’m @vidushi09
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning AWS and System Design
-- 💞️ I’m looking to collaborate on java project
+- 💞️ I’m looking to collaborate on java and SpringBoot project
-- 📫 You can reach me vidushi516@gmail.com
+- 📫 You can reach me vidushi949@gmail.com

 <!---
 vidushi09/vidushi09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.